 3. Although the number of released alternate mixes of the album is relatively low, I have included in the discussion a couple of tapes of the album's songs which came out of the mixing process and which have circulated widely in tape and bootleg form.
 I do appreciate that these cannot be judged in the same light as officially released versions of the album, but they fit well into the article and may, I suspect, be of interest to readers.

 Like Dylan's previous albums, Highway 61 Revisited was recorded entirely at Columbia's Studio A in New York.
 The first sessions, on June 15 and 16, were produced by Tom Wilson, who had handled all of Dylan's recording sessions over the previous two years.
 The musicians too were mostly chosen from those who had accompanied Dylan five months earlier on Bringing It All Back Home, but with the key additions of Mike Bloomfield (invited to play) and Al Kooper (invited to watch but ended up playing).
-While these sessions were apparently booked for Dylan to make a start on his next album, Note it seems as though Dylan's main priority was to record the song which became his next single: "Like A Rolling Stone".
-It was now more than three months since Dylan had released a single in the USA, and just the previous month producer Tom Wilson had dubbed additional background vocals onto the January 15th recording of "If You, Gotta Go, Go Now", almost certainly with a single release in mind.
-It's fairly safe to assume that Dylan was not keen on this idea, and wanted to put out his radical new song instead.
-Note
+While these sessions were apparently booked for Dylan to make a start on his next album, Note it seems as though Dylan's main priority was to record the song which became his next single, "Like A Rolling Stone".

 Two other tunes were recorded at the June sessions, "Sitting On A Barbed Wire Fence" and an early version of "It Takes A Lot To Laugh, It Takes A Train To Cry"; but they seem to have been little more than warm-ups for the recording of "Like A Rolling Stone".
 Dylan cannot have been happy with the recordings of either song, as he chose to use "Gates of Eden", a track from his previous album, as the flip side of "Like A Rolling Stone", and the rejected songs from the June sessions only saw official release in 1991 on The Bootleg Series Vols.
 1-3.
-"It Takes A Lot To Laugh" was, of course, substantially re-worked for the Highway 61 Revisited album at the next set of album sessions in late July.
+"It Takes A Lot To Laugh" was, of course, substantially re-worked for the Highway 61 Revisited album at the next set of album sessions, six weeks later.